gundalow/community.general-release/README.md

 - mid of 2022: 5.0.0 **major release**
 - ...

-If no new commit has been merged for a minor release, it will be skipped.
-Major versions will not be skipped.
+If no new commit has been merged for a minor release, it **must** be skipped.
+Major versions **must not** be skipped.

 The schedule for minor versions might be adjusted in the future (maybe once per month, maybe something else).
 The release schedule for patch versions (see below) would be adjusted.

 ## Releasing schedule for patch versions

 - Patch versions `x.y.z` until the last minor release of a major release branch will only be released when necessary.
-The intended frequency is *never*, they are reserved for packaging failures, and fixing major breakage / security problems.
+The intended frequency is *never*, they are reserved for packaging failures, or fixing major breakage / security problems.
 - Once the last minor release of a major release branch (usually `x.2.0`, generally `x.Y.0`) has been released, there will be bugfix releases `x.Y.z`.
 - These releases will happen every two months and when necessary.